CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 | `{ from: individualId }` | Uses the generated BFF individual ID |
 | `{ sourceField: age }` | Uses another named source field |
 | `{ literal: value }` | Uses a fixed string, number, or boolean |

+These forms do not perform ontology lookup.
+By contrast, `query.from` selects the text passed to ontology resolution: `query: { from: value }` searches with the current source value, rather than copying that value directly into BFF.

 ## Records